WHAT WE'RE DOIN'

 Christmas party for volunteers of the Toronto Bishop's Storehouse.
 These volunteers are from all over the world: Russia, El Salvador, Argentina, Jamaica, USA, Ukraine, Yugoslavia.
 Oh ya, there's some Canadians too.

-BECAUSE WE LIVED IN EASTERN CANADA ABOUT 30 YEARS AGO, WE KNEW MANY PEOPLE FROM ONTARIO.
+BECAUSE WE LIVED IN EASTERN CANADA OVER 30 YEARS AGO, WE KNEW MANY PEOPLE FROM ONTARIO.
 ON OUR MISSION IT HAS BEEN FUN TO CROSS PATHS WITH PEOPLE WE KNEW SO LONG AGO AND TO SHARE STORIES OF WHERE WE/THEY HAVE BEEN AND WHAT THEY/WE HAVE DONE OVER THE YEARS

 three decades ago Steve trained a man and his wife to teach the parenting course, which they did for years.
 We ran into him at a Zone Conference, he is in the Mission Presidency.
 A joyous reunion.